datopian/playbook/culture/README.md

 * "(Cap)Able": we see people as possibilities and as able to achieve more than they (or we) can imagine
 * "Curious": we want to test, discover, explore, take apart and be awed and wondrous
 * "Creative": we want to build, develop, scaffold and innovate
-* Not their thoughts or feelings: we have them, but we aren't them.
+* "More than the mind": we are more than our thoughts or feelings.
+Just like we have a body, we have our thoughts and feeling but we aren't them.
 "Ground of being" etc.

 We also think that we humans have a tendency: